ATGphum/Hearth-App/README.md

 ### Gotchas

-- if your code isnt formatting via prettier when saving locally, go to your settings.json for your vscode and add the following configuration
+- if your code isnt formatting via prettier when saving locally, install prettier vs code extension and go to your settings.json for your vscode and add the following configuration

 ```
 {